 My favourite 5, looks like this:

-- My best memory is the doctor telling me after 3 miscarriage that the baby I was looking at a computerise image of my unborn child was healthy and strong and would see the light of day.
+- My best memory is the doctor telling me after 3 miscarriage that the baby I was looking at a computerize image of my unborn child was healthy and strong and would see the light of day.
 I still have tears when I think back at that moment.

 - My boyfriend kneeling in the snow surrounded by trees with a small box.
 The light in his eyes, the smile on his face as I jumped from happiness.

 - My mother-daughter trip to Disney World.
 The joy on her face.
 The feeling of accomplishment as a single mother.
-This memory always brings a smile on my face and warmth in my heart.
+This memory always brings a smile on my face and warmth in my ears

 - Camping under the stars with my child and 2 nieces in the middle of the forest.
 Being the only one awake in the middle of the night and watching a group of coyotes pass by.